google/cargo-raze/README.md

 cargo-raze can generate buildable targets in one of two modes: Vendoring, or Non-Vendoring.
-In the vendoring mode, developers use the common `cargo-vendor` tool to retried the dependencies indicated by their workspace Cargo.toml into directories that cargo-raze then populates with BUILD files.
+In the vendoring mode, developers use the common `cargo-vendor` tool to retrieve the dependencies indicated by their workspace Cargo.toml into directories that cargo-raze then populates with BUILD files.
 In the non-vendoring mode, cargo-raze generates a flat list of BUILD files, and a workspace-level macro that can be invoked in the WORKSPACE file to pull down the